 Moreover, their experience extends to litigation involving toxic torts and environmental impact on the person such as acute myeloid leukemia (benzene exposure), heavy metal exposure, diesel fumes and multiple myeloma.

-Often cases such as these require subject matter expertise grounded in environmental science, which GABMH has readily available in-house.
+Often cases such as these require subject matter expertise grounded in environmental science, which GAB has readily available in-house.
 It also has honed its systems and processes to effectively manage the hundreds of thousands of documents that typically are involved in these complex legal and administrative actions.